July 2026 Snapshot

 Key Insights

-Enterprise Retail & Consumer leaders score highest on Stakeholder (4.5/5) and Growth (4.4/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
+Enterprise Retail & Consumer leaders score highest on Stakeholder (4.5/5) and Growth (4.3/5).
+Over the past six months, the most notable change is a decrease in Stakeholder orientation.
 Their leading priority is consistent customer experience across all channels, while their most pressing challenge is having too many options without enough information.
-They measure success through problem-solving capability (frustrations resolved) and make decisions using kesslerisms (do your job, control what you can, don't be a victim be a victor) - daily outlooks on life guiding behavior and resilience.
+They measure success through problem-solving capability (frustrations resolved) and make decisions using direct engagement with end-users and pain points - observe frustration, identify root cause, engineer solution.
 Language that resonates includes "passion", "amazing", and "transformation".

 What's changing for Enterprise Retail & Consumer leaders?